All Products

 Important

-In this mode, you must resize the disk on the Elastic Compute Service (ECS) side.
-The resources in the cluster are not affected, and the capacity of the PVC and PV on the cluster side remains unchanged.
-To ensure that the disk capacity values displayed in the PV and PVC are the same as the actual disk capacity, we recommend that you perform the steps in the Expand a disk volume without service interruptions topic.
+This method requires you to expand the disk in the ECS console.
+The Kubernetes resource objects in the cluster are not affected.
+This means the capacity of the PVC and persistent volume (PV) objects in the cluster remains unchanged.
+To ensure that the PV and PVC objects in the cluster reflect the actual disk capacity, we recommend that you expand a disk volume online.

 Important